flyteorg/flyte/.github/PULL_REQUEST_TEMPLATE.md

 [ ] - Not correct; marked as **not** done
 -->

-## Check List (Check all the applicable boxes) <!-- Follow the above conventions to check the box -->
+## Check all the applicable boxes <!-- Follow the above conventions to check the box -->

 - [ ] My code follows the code style of this project.
 - [ ] My change requires changes to the documentation.